-If you have questions about the solicitation or submitting your application -
+If you have questions about the solicitation or submitting your application:

-- Listen to the applicant webinar (recordings and transcripts may also be available). - Review any solicitation FAQs or program webpages. - Contact Grants.gov and JustGrants for technical assistance. - Contact the Response Center with questions about other requirements using the information found in the first three pages of the solicitation.
+- Listen to the applicant webinar (recordings and transcripts may also be available). - Review any solicitation FAQs or program web pages. - Contact Grants.gov and JustGrants for technical assistance. - Contact NCJRS with questions about other requirements using the information found in the first three pages of the solicitation.